adityasoni2019/spotify/README.md

 ### CONSTRAINTS

 1. We can only fetch, and move 50 songs at a time.
+    a.
+Wait, I don't think it's going to work for all the users.
+    b.
+Cause, in my case, I already had songs in the backup account, so it kinda worked out.
+But, if someone has to move more than 50 songs at once, I don't know how are they going to do it.
+        i. one of the ways is that as we move songs to the liked songs of the main account, we can delete them from the playlist we added it from.
+But another constraint here is that, it won't work for everyone, cause, I don't really have a dev account for the crack account, since it's an illegal account.
+Hmm...
+So, maybe I'll have to pivot this project to something else? 👀👀

 2. I will not be able to get a dev account for crack account, cause it's crack lol.

 ------------------------------------------------------------------------------------

-#### SUB TASKS
+#### TASKS & SUB TASKS

-1. Adding the top 50 songs of a random playlist from the internet to the liked songs of the backup account.
-2. Making sure when the access token is generated, it's updated everywhere.
-I can either do it using Context, or maybe Redux.
-Most preferrably Context.
+1. Make the authentication page on the app itself.
+Make it so that apparent users don't have to do anything in the code.
+Ohh, it's already there.
+WAIT, THIS IS ALREADY THERE.
+LOL.
+I'LL HAVE TO CHECK HOW.
+HAHA.
+    a.
+Find out why is the auth thing working.

+okay, so, what's next?

 ## IN THIS COMMIT